Maintenance Management Software

 • Technician response time

-If you have already invested in a CMMS system, this step will be easy.
+If you have already invested in Maintenance Management Software, this step will be easy.
 As opposed to using spreadsheets or other manual methods.

 With this information in hand, you can calculate the cost of one hour of downtime.
 One hour of critical asset downtime may be more expensive than one hour of downtime for a less essential machine.